gmcmillan100/docs/git.md

   IdentityFile %d/.ssh/%u_at_linkedin.com_ssh_key
 ```

 Solution.
-To create a personal ssh key alias for a personal GitHub repo that does not conflict with work's ssh key.
+Create an alias for my personal ssh key for my personal GitHub repo, so it does not conflict with work's ssh key.

 Article: [How do I configure git to use multiple SSH keys for different accounts](https://superuser.com/questions/1628183/how-do-i-configure-git-to-use-multiple-ssh-keys-for-different-accounts)

 1. Create a custom ssh config file.
-LinkedIn does not allow me to edit `~/.ssh/config`, so all customizations must go in the custom file.
+LinkedIn does not allow me to edit `~/.ssh/config`, so all customizations must go in a separate custom file.

 	```
 	touch ~/.ssh/config.custom